felixwellen/DCHoTT-Agda/README.md

 Differential cohesion in Homotopy Type Theory by an axiomatized infinitesimal shape modality.
 The following is proved:
 - The formal disk bundle over a group is trivial
 - The formal disk bundle over a G-manifold is locally trivial.
+- All F - fiber bundles are associated to an Aut(F) principal bundle.
 An explanation of these notions may be found [here](https://dl.dropboxusercontent.com/u/12630719/SchreiberDMV2015b.pdf) (theorem 3.6, 1) and some part of 2) )